Minotaur beetles Typhaeus typhoeus in Colchester, Essex

 Photo 1 - Minotaur beetle burrows

 They prefer grassy sunny places with good drainage and the area that we have studied had a nice sandy loamy soil.
 In it we found 12 fresh holes.
 In one trap we caught three females plus two males (see photo 2), and a female in another trap.
 All were released as soon as found.
 The trapping confirmed the existence of these beetles in that area.
 The males have some horns and are smaller than the females - 15 to 24 mm (see photos 3 and 4).
 I am not sure how long is their lifecycle, though.
 Do they lay eggs twice a year?
 I would also love to see the male rolling the rabbit pellets backwards with his hind legs.
-I understand that Minotaur beetles are the only "roller" species in the British Isles; the female does most of the digging though (see In Praise of Dung Beetles).
+I understand that Minotaur beetles are the only "roller" species in the British Isles; the female does most of the digging though.

 Photo 2 - Pitfall tap contents